-B. Social Work Education Project (SWEP) Mindanao Fund.
+L. Social Work Education Project (SWEP) Mindanao Fund.
 This represents funds provided by Deutsche Gesellschaft Fur Internationale Zusammenarbeit (GIZ), previously known as Deutscher Entwicklungsdienst (DED), or German Development Service, the Nef Foundation, and the Consuelo Foundation to cover the operational expenses of the SWEP Mindanao.
 Other donors to the SWEP Mindanao included the Women's Commission for Refugee Women and Children, the Brownington Foundation, the Bulls Head Foundation, the Johnson Foundation, and various individuals.
-The SWEP Mindanao was a special educational initiative, with implementation beginning in 2006, between CFSI, the Catholic University of America (CUA), the BDA, Cotabato City State Polytechnic College (CCSPC), Mindanao State University (MSU) at Marawi City, and Western Mindanao State University (WMSU) at Zamboanga City.
+The SWEP Mindanao was a special educational initiative between CFSI, the Catholic University of America (CUA), the BDA, Cotabato City State Polytechnic College (CCSPC), Mindanao State University (MSU) at Marawi City, and Western Mindanao State University (WMSU) at Zamboanga City.
 CUA kindly agreed to waive tuition charges for SWEP students, representing an in-kind contribution valued at more than US\$1,760,000.

 The aim of the SWEP Mindanao was to strengthen social work education and build leadership capacity for reconstruction and development in the conflict-affected areas of Mindanao.
-The project involved providing social work education within a six-year period at the graduate degree level in Cotabato City, Mindanao for professional social workers from the conflict-affected areas in Mindanao.
-100 social workers earned a Master of Teaching in Social Work (MTSW) degree from CUA through the SWEP Mindanao.
-In 2009, 32 social workers successfully completed and graduated from the MTSW program, while the second cohort of 32 graduated in 2010.
-The third and last cohort, composed of 36 social workers, graduated in 2012, leading to a total of 100 social workers with MTSW degrees from CUA.
-The required post-graduation field service requirements were completed at the end of 2014.
+The project involved providing social work education at the graduate degree level in Cotabato City, Mindanao for professional social workers from the conflict-affected areas in Mindanao.
+Between 2006 through 2012, a total of 100 social workers received their MTSW degrees from CUA.
+The required post-graduation field service requirements were completed in 2014.
+In 2017, CFSI completed one of several evaluation processes on the outcomes of SWEP-Mindanao.